Cloudify-PS/cloudify-training-labs/lab9/README.md

 cfy local execute -w execute_operation ...
 ```

-The execution should pass a message as a parameter (rather than the message being an input of the operation in the blueprint).
-Note that the operation should only be performed on the relevant node instance (there is more than one way to achieve this).
+The execution should pass a message as a parameter (rather than the message being an input of the operation in the blueprint). *Note that the operation should only be performed on the relevant node instance*.

 _Tip_: Use the `execute_operation` workflow documentation.

 ## Part II: `heal`

-In this part, we will demonstrate the usage of the `heal` internal workflow.
+In this part, we will demonstrate the `heal` workflow.

 ### Step 1: Deploy and install the `hello-tomcat` application

 In Part I, you ran the `hello-tomcat` application in local mode.
-Use commands studied in previous labs to install `hello-tomcat` on your Cloudify Manager.
+Use commands learned in previous labs to install `hello-tomcat` on your Cloudify Manager.

 For the purpose of this exercise, it will be assumed that the deployment's name is `hellotomcat`.